 The only problem would then be to locate the remains of all the people to be resurrected.
 This, however, could be done prophetically.
 We have the precedent where Rabbi Isaac Luria, the holy Ari, located the graves of many Zaddikim through divine inspiration.
-We furthermore find a tradition that one of the requirements for the resurrection is prophecy: "Divine inspiration (ru'ah ha kodesh) brings the resurrection.
+41 We furthermore find a tradition that one of the requirements for the resurrection is prophecy: "Divine inspiration (ru'ah ha kodesh) brings the resurrection."
+42 miracle can result in anything permanent.
+Nature follows its normal course, and a miracle can only temporarily abrogate it.
+An interesting consequence of this may be that no permanent record is left of miracles, and therefore we should not expect to find any archaeological evidence for them.